 At a time when job creation is critical to communities around the world, JPMorgan Chase works with community organizations, governments, and businesses of all sizes to help create jobs and prepare workers for the employment opportunities available in today's economy.
 The firm supports new businesses, helps grow and sustain existing ones, and attracts the investment needed to expand regional economies.
 We fund regional, state, and local economic development planning and make grants that provide small business owners with specialized technical assistance, increased access to capital, and other assistance to help their businesses grow.

-JPMorgan Chase seeks to provide opportunities for individuals and companies to better compete in the global economy.
-The firm supports initiatives that help individuals acquire the knowledge, skills, and experiences needed to obtain jobs as well as help employers access skilled employees.
+We provide opportunities for individuals and companies to better compete in the global economy by supporting initiatives that help youth and adults acquire the knowledge, skills, and experiences needed to obtain jobs, as well as help employers access skilled employees.

 To achieve financial stability and economic security, individuals must have the capabilities to manage their finances, plan, and save for the future.
 JPMorgan Chase seeks to help people not only acquire the knowledge and tools needed to understand their finances and budget accordingly, but also access the support they need to translate information into action and ultimately improve their financial security.
 By leveraging technology and consumer insights, the Foundation focuses on identifying and scaling products and services that help underserved households increase savings, improve credit, and build assets.
 We also seek to catalyze the development of the financial capability field by supporting and sharing best practices and strengthening the capacity of our nonprofit partners.